Are you the kind of person who can’t function without a cup of coffee in the morning?

 At McCall Service, we put down a preventative pesticide before fertilizing the grass.
 If you don’t use the pesticide, you’re just making a nice buffet for the bugs and nothing to stop them from eating it.

 Right now, we’re just on the edge of chinch bug season.
-They’re the ones that you especially want to treat preemptively, because you don’t always see the damage they do to your lawn right away.
-If you wait until you start seeing damage, it’ll be too late.
+They’re the ones that you especially want to treat preemptively because you don’t always see the damage they do to your lawn right away.
+If you wait until you start seeing the damage, it’ll be too late.

 We use a granular and a liquid application to prevent these bugs.
 We try to rotate our pesticides to prevent the bugs from building up a resistance.

 What other factors should people keep in mind when fertilizing their lawns this season?